Prambanan, Central Java, Indonesia

 Princess Roro, not as easily conquered as her slain father, countered her suitor’s proposal by imposing a seemingly impossible condition: Bandung should build a thousand temples in one night.
 Bandung craftily summoned nocturnal spirits to assist him in this time-pressured architectural project.
 But the princess also had a trick up her sleeve.
 After 999 temples had been erected well before dawn, she enlisted the help of the womenfolk: they pounded rice and lit bonfires.
 This prompted the confused cocks to crow.
 Consequently, the spirits also mistakenly thought it was the break of dawn and scurried back to the underworld, leaving the last temple unfinished.

-As it goes, there’s a thin line between love and hate.
+There was a thin line between love and hate.
 Roro’s deception enraged Bandung; he cursed her, uttering these damning words: “There’s only one temple left.
 Let you be the one to complete it.”
 The princess was then petrified into a statue, now known as the Slender Virgin – implying how the mighty conqueror Bandung had failed miserably in conquering her.
-Her statue is enshrined in the central spire of Prambanan, presumably the thousandth temple.
-Centuries later, couples still avoid the temple for fear of failed relationships.
+Her statue was enshrined in the central spire of Prambanan, presumably the thousandth temple.
+Centuries later, couples would still avoid the temple for fear of failed relationships.
 In my case, I failed in laying eyes on the stone virgin.
 Her shrine was cordoned off by a yellow ticker tape like a crime scene; the structure was still unstable from the damage brought about by the 2006 Java earthquake.

-That’s the take of Javanese folklore, which they say represents the power struggle between the Buddhist Sailendra kingdom and the Hindu Sanjaya kingdom.
-According to Hindu mythology, though, the statue is that of the Hindu goddess, Durga Mahisasuramardhini, one of Shiva’s consorts.
-Shiva’s spire is flanked by two smaller shrines.
-These three spires enshrine images of the Hindu trimurti: Shiva, Brahma, and Vishnu.
-The 47-meter Shiva shrine takes center stage on a sandy courtyard.
-Stacks of rocks form an unlikely perimeter fence, rubble of more than 200 smaller temples within the complex that have crumbled from countless earthquakes that continue to rock this geologically unstable land.
+That was the take of Javanese folklore, said to represent the power struggle between the Buddhist Sailendra kingdom and the Hindu Sanjaya kingdom.
+According to Hindu mythology, though, the statue was that of the Hindu goddess, Durga Mahisasuramardhini, one of Shiva’s consorts.
+Shiva’s spire was flanked by two smaller shrines.
+These three spires enshrined images of the Hindu trimurti: Shiva, Brahma, and Vishnu.
+The 47-meter Shiva shrine took center stage on a sandy courtyard.
+Stacks of rocks formed an unlikely perimeter fence, rubble of more than 200 smaller temples within the complex that had crumbled from countless earthquakes that continued to rock this geologically unstable land.

-Durga is far from a crafty virgin.
-She is Shiva’s wife and a veritable supernatural force, alongside male deities.
+Durga was far from a crafty virgin.
+She was Shiva’s wife and a veritable supernatural force, alongside male deities.
 Her shining moment in Hindu mythology was the slaying of a particularly malevolent demon in an epic battle.
-She is credited for the victory of good over evil.
-More than being Goddess Durga, she is also known as Mother Durga (I call her Divine Durga, the diva goddess), whose sons include Ganesha, the Hindu god with an elephant trunk.
+She was credited for the victory of good over evil.
+More than being Goddess Durga, she was also known as Mother Durga (I called her Divine Durga, the diva goddess), whose sons include Ganesha, the Hindu god with an elephant trunk.

 Undeterred by the elusive virgin/mother, I explored the Vishnu and Brahma shrines, as well as the smaller one dedicated to Garuda, the Indonesian avian icon.
 I noticed water miraculously dripping out of the stone structures, drenching the carved Ramayana images despite the beating equatorial sun.
 In fact, there was a heavy downpour the previous night.
 The porous stone was waterlogged such that, hours later, rainwater was still seeping out.

 Among the carved images, the recurring depiction of cockatoos and the kalpataru, the Indonesian tree of life (or “God’s parasol,” according to Ramayana Kakawin – how cute!), stood out.
-The spires are dense with Hindu symbolisms and their distinctly Javanese interpretations.
-Whether we go by the Hindu legend or the Javanese take, this duality imbues Prambanan with the feminine fortitude of the Virgin/Mother.
-Her legend and myth, her stone statue and shrine are enduring testaments of Hindu presence in Java’s Buddhist past and Islamic present.
+The spires were dense with Hindu symbolisms and their distinctly Javanese interpretations.
+Whether we went by the Hindu legend or the Javanese take, this duality imbued Prambanan with the feminine fortitude of the Virgin/Mother.
+Her legend and myth, her stone statue and shrine were enduring testaments of Hindu presence in Java’s Buddhist past and Islamic present.